junwu6/junwu6.github.io/_pages/recruitment.md

 author_profile: true
 ---

 Thanks for your interest.
-I will have one PhD position available starting in Spring 2026.
 If you are interested in joining my team, please apply to the MSU CSE [graduate program](https://at3.cse.msu.edu/Students/Future_Grad/HowToApply.php) and mention my name in your application statement.
 Students with CS, math, and EE backgrounds are particularly encouraged to apply!

 Here are several optional research projects in my team.